Evolution of Design

 Should you have any questions, feel free to reach out to MagikFlame at 615-844-3330 in LaVergne, Tennessee.
 You might also choose to tour their showrooms at their location, which is conveniently located approximately 20 miles southeast of the center of Nashville, making it less than a half-hour drive.

 You may speak to a representative there if you are still unsure about your mission of how to paint a brick fireplace.
 They will be more than willing to help.

 Addendum: What is efflorescence?

 Why is it that every kind of resource seems to have some malignancy that demands attention or management?
-For example, our automobiles and heavy equipment are susceptible to rust as soon as the clear coat and paint becomes the least bit vulnerable to outside weather and conditions, making it an immediate victim to this common corrosion.
+For example, our automobiles and heavy equipment are susceptible to rust as soon as the clear coat and paint become the least bit vulnerable to outside weather and conditions, making them an immediate victim to this common corrosion.

 This masonry Achilles Heel is especially problematic if it has managed to seep underneath a sealer, which is more common on sealed concrete floors than it is on brick masonry.
 This is exactly one more reason why it is critical to do a proficient job at priming your brick so that your painted brick will be the most resilient to this eyesore.

 Special thanks to some expert opinion, inspiration, and advice courtesy of: